cybersectroll/TrollAMSI2/README.md

 # TrollAmsi2
 Bypass powershell amsi by "byte patching" the init method -> basically break it. <br>
 Afterwhich, we manually call UnInit and when it retries to re-Init properly, it fails <br>
+Patches JIT code so slightly more stealthy than patching amsi.dll BUT uses the same patching techniques which may get flagged (eg. virtualprotect) <br>

 **DLL Method (uses uses HarmonyLib )**
 - TrollAmsi2.cs -> compile into a .dll and use with 0Harmony.dll